Estelle Chen

 Estelle Chen (born 4 March 1998) is a French model of Chinese descent.

 Early life

 Estelle Chen was born in Paris to Chinese parents from Wenzhou, a city in Zhejiang province.

 Estelle was scouted by an agent of Elite Model Management in 2012.
 In 2013, she won Elite Model Look in France.
 She represented her country at the international contest at Shenzhen in China and placed in the top 15.
-She then signed a 3-years contract with Elite Model Management.
+She then signed a 3-year contract with Elite Model Management.